Clark County, Idaho: Education

-The public schools in the county are operated by Clark County School District #161, headquartered in Dubois.
+The sole school district in the county is Clark County School District #161, headquartered in Dubois.
 Clark County High School competes in athletics in the Rocky Mountain Conference in IHSAA 1A Division II; the school colors are orange and black and its mascot is a bobcat.

+The College of Eastern Idaho includes this county in its catchment zone; however, this county is not in its taxation zone.